westonruter/jetpack-stats-script-deprioritization/README.md

 For an example of the performance impact for this change, see the [Site Kit GTag Script Deprioritization](https://github.com/westonruter/google-site-kit-gtag-script-deprioritization) plugin.

-I intend to propose this change for inclusion in Jetpack.
+I've [proposed](https://github.com/Automattic/jetpack/issues/43631) these changes for inclusion in Jetpack.

 ## Installation ##